 Every minute of every day, women who do not have access to safe abortion care take great risks to end unintended pregnancies.
 Many lose their lives.
 Others suffer serious, often permanent injuries.
 Ipas is dedicated to saving women’s lives by preventing unsafe abortion.
 Working with local partners around the world, Ipas works to improve women’s access and right to safe, high-quality abortion care and reproductive health services.

-We educate health-care providers and administrators about the importance of providing safe abortion services as a matter of public health and human rights.
-And we work to bolster the number of available abortion providers by advocating for laws and policies that allow non-physician providers to perform abortion services and referrals; we also work to train these non-physician provider groups, such as certified nurse midwives and community health volunteers, and to support their work within the communities they serve.
+They educate health-care providers and administrators about the importance of providing safe abortion services as a matter of public health and human rights.
+And they work to bolster the number of available abortion providers by advocating for laws and policies that allow non-physician providers to perform abortion services and referrals; they also work to train these non-physician provider groups, such as certified nurse midwives and community health volunteers, and to support their work within the communities they serve.

 Unsafe abortion continues to take women's lives everywhere—in nations from Bolivia to South Africa.
 To combat this underrecognized public health crisis, Ipas has offices on four continents and in countries with significant levels of abortion-related maternal mortality.
-We also maintain a presence in more than 20 other countries, where we train and equip health-care workers and systems to provide safe abortion care.
+They also maintain a presence in more than 20 other countries, where they train and equip health-care workers and systems to provide safe abortion care.